HyagoOliveira/KitchenChaos/README.md

 This game is a study case for the game Overcooked!
 2.

 All art assets like Textures, models, audio clips etc where created by the indie game maker **Code Monkey** for this [Free Complete Unity Course)](https://youtu.be/AmGSEH7QcDg).

+However, the game structure and the source-code were created by me and is very different from the course.

 ## How To Play